Major Festivals Initiative (MFI)

 The Major Festivals Initiative (MFI) supports the development and commissioning of new Australian works of scale in the performing arts sector.

-The Major Festivals Initiative (MFI) is a unique funding model, administered by CAIAF with the Australia Council for the Arts, to support the commissioning of new Australian works of scale.
-CAIAF is an Incorporated Association consisting of the seven major State and Territory international, multi-arts festivals.
+The Major Festivals Initiative (MFI) is a unique co-investment model, administered by CAIAF with Creative Australia, to support the commissioning of new Australian works of scale.
+CAIAF is an incorporated association consisting of the seven major State and Territory international, multi-arts festivals.

 It provides a unique opportunity for curatorial collaboration between the artistic directors of the rich and varied flagship festivals of their respective cities and regions.

-The Australian Government through The Australia Council for the Arts allocates $1.5 million annually for the Major Festivals Initiative.
-CAIAF is tasked with administering the Fund and through its members and co-commissioning partners, MFI investment is matched at 80-90% each year.
+The Australian Government through Creative Australia allocates $1.55 million annually for the Major Festivals Initiative.
+CAIAF is tasked with administering the MFI and through its members and co-commissioning partners, MFI investment is matched at 80-90% each year.

-MFI Investment subsidises the seeding, creative development and pre-production of projects commissioned by Festivals, presenters and other partners.
-Applications for investment are made by CAIAF Member Festivals for projects they wish to seed, develop or commission with their production partners.
+MFI investment subsidises the seeding, creative development and creation (pre-production) of projects commissioned by Festivals, presenters and their partners.
+Applications for co-investment are made by CAIAF Member Festivals for projects they wish to seed, develop or commission with their production partners.
 Opportunities exist for non-CAIAF Members to invest as co-commissioners and present productions in the world premiere season.